-- G16.1 Where regulatory/contractual restrictions or bonus participation rules are clear they should be applied to projections of participating business. - G16.2 Projected bonus rates should be consistent with the projected future investment returns used. - G16.3 Where the company has an established bonus philosophy, this should be applied to projections of participating business. - G16.4 Where management has discretion over allocation of bonuses, including the realisation of unrealised gains, projection assumptions should have regard to the past application of discretion, past external communication, the influence of market practice regarding that discretion, any payout smoothing strategy in place and any guidance from the local supervisory. - G16.5 It is possible that some of the assets (residual assets) allocated to the participating business would remain at the end of the projection (after all bonuses have been allocated) as unallocated surplus.
+G16.1 Where regulatory/contractual restrictions or bonus participation rules are clear they should be applied to projections of participating business.

+G16.2 Projected bonus rates should be consistent with the projected future investment returns used.

+G16.3 Where the company has an established bonus philosophy, this should be applied to projections of participating business.

+G16.4 Where management has discretion over allocation of bonuses, including the realisation of unrealised gains, projection assumptions should have regard to the past application of discretion, past external communication, the influence of market practice regarding that discretion, any payout smoothing strategy in place and any guidance from the local supervisory.

+G16.5 It is possible that some of the assets (residual assets) allocated to the participating business would remain at the end of the projection (after all bonuses have been allocated) as unallocated surplus.
 This surplus should not be negative.
 Acceptable valuation treatments are to assume that such unallocated surplus would be distributed over time via final bonus to existing business, or as bonuses to both existing and future new business, and to value any shareholders' participation in its distribution at discounted value.
-All assets backing participating business should be assumed to be realised within the projection period. - G16.6 Where investment income on assets backing required capital is subject to profit participation with policyholders, this may lead to an additional source of frictional cost of required capital, in addition to those mentioned in Guidance 8.2.
+All assets backing participating business should be assumed to be realised within the projection period.
+Where Solvency II is adopted for solvency reporting (as set out in G1.5), surplus funds as defined in Solvency II may be treated as a component of free surplus and required capital rather than VIF.

+G16.6 Where investment income on assets backing required capital is subject to profit participation with policyholders, this may lead to an additional source of frictional cost of required capital, in addition to those mentioned in Guidance 8.2.